Guest House (2020 film): Plot

 Blake and Sarah organize their wedding in the backyard and, despite her father's objections, the wedding proceeds and the couple is married.
-Randy puts MDMA in their drinks, causing the wedding guests to behave abnormally and cause home damages.
+Randy puts MDMA in their drinks, causing the wedding guests to behave abnormally and damage the home.
 Blake finds Randy hidden in the attic and attempts to beat him to death until Douglas stops him and beats him.
 Randy and Blake are arrested and Sarah bails Blake out.
 Sarah also reveals that she's pregnant with Blake's son.

 Blake finds a new job and the two are separated until they are asked to return for questioning about the house.
 They find Randy and make peace, officially ending their turf war.
 He explains that he repaired the home damages with money made from selling a priceless artifact from his collection which was worth millions.
 Randy explains that the house was originally owned by his parents and he had been preventing it from being sold because of his childhood memories.
 Randy shows that he has redesigned the guest house into a room for their baby and that he wants a family to live in the house.

 Randy leaves, and the two newly-weds move in and start to raise their son in the house.
-They eventually get a video chat from Randy who is now partying on a Yacht.
+They eventually get a video chat from Randy who is now partying on a yacht.
 He claims that he and his companions will be coming to the guest house.
 Blake and Sarah say that they won't allow him to squat in the guest house again.

 Cast

-Production

-In May 2019, Macaroni wrapped principal photography on the film.